kiran-garre/Automobile-Playground/writeup.md

 As for the `Car` class, it serves as a wrapper for the other files and handles things like linking each part and gear shifts.
 The class comes with a `calibrate_time()` function that sets the time step to run the program with approximately real seconds, with an optional `override` argument that lets the user set the time step manually.
 The `initialize()` function reads the parameters from `parameters.txt` and sets the corresponding values in the parts of the car.
 Finally, the user can see the pistons of the engine in action through a simple animation, enabled by setting the `animate` argument to `True` (this works best with a manual time step).

 In the future, I'd like to add functionality for more engine configurations (like "V" engines), more realistic/efficient shifting logic, tire slippage/traction control, and potentially even an electric motor class for EV/hybrid testing.
-Once these changes are complete, I think my current framework makes it easy to fit them into the car without having to drastically alter my car.
+Lukily, I think my current framework will make it easy to fit these features into the car without having to drastically change everything else.
 And for a full circle ending, that goes back to the very reason I made the program in the first place.
-Trying out car-related ideas has never been easier.
 The purpose wasn't to make a very accurate simulation for production-level testing.
 The purpose was to offer room for creativity.
-You are the --------
+You are the driver of your own car&mdash;I just started your engine.